 First, he notes that the questions asked by linguists are often complementary to those that are the focus of molecular anthropologists.
-Such questions highlight how important is the understanding of the social dimension in any anthropological inquiry.
-If biological anthropologists are interested in the identification of the genetic features distinguishing Pygmies from their neighbours, if they wish to reconstruct the population dynamics and the demographic processes accounting for the substantial genetic diversity between and within these two groups of populations, then the investigation of the cultural mechanisms accounting for the conservation of a significant cultural Pygmy specificity (as opposed to Non-Pygmies with whom they are socially and economically largely tied) has a topical relevance.
-Bahuchet agrees that a better knowledge of the migratory flows of African Pygmies throughout Central Africa and since their early contacts with Non-Pygmies would certainly provide more reliable microevolutionary insights on the genetic side.
-This is why addressing the historical relationship between languages spoken by Pygmies and Non-Pygmies will provide hypothesis that may be test by a molecular approach.
+Such questions highlight the importance of the understanding of the social dimension in any anthropological inquiry.
+If biological anthropologists are interested in the identification of the genetic features distinguishing Pygmies from their neighbors, if they wish to reconstruct the population dynamics and the demographic processes accounting for the substantial genetic diversity between and within these two groups of populations, then the investigation of the cultural mechanisms accounting for the conservation of a significant cultural Pygmy specificity (as opposed to non-Pygmies with whom they are socially and economically largely tied) has a topical relevance.
+Bahuchet agrees that a better knowledge of the migratory flows of African Pygmies throughout Central Africa is needed since the early contacts with non-Pygmies would certainly provide more reliable micro-evolutionary insights on the genetic side.
+This is why addressing the historical relationship between languages spoken by Pygmies and non-Pygmies will provide a hypothesis that may be tested by a molecular approach.

 Second, Bahuchet notes that even disciplines that are commonly perceived as distant from biological anthropology are worth exploring and merging with other lines of evidence.
-For instance, studying musical practices (e.g. Fürniss and Bahuchet 1995) across populations may provide important insights about past and present cultural contacts between populations.
-Such "alternative" approaches are essential for understanding the early contacts between Pygmies and

-Non-Pygmies in the absence, we stress it once more, of archaeological and demographic data for these populations.
+For instance, studying musical practices (e.g., Fürniss and Bahuchet 1995) across populations may provide important insights about past and present cultural contacts between populations.
+Such "alternative" approaches are essential for understanding the early contacts between Pygmies and non-Pygmies in the absence, we stress it once more, of archeological and demographic data for these populations.